wlchin/SampleExplorer/README.md

 # BioRAG

 This is the repository for BioRAG.
-BioRAG can identify gene signature enrichment under relevant transcriptomic conditions within the ARCHS4 database, using a text-based query or a gene set.
+BioRAG can identify relevant studies within the ARCHS4 database, using a text-based query or a gene set.

 ![Image Description](https://github.com/wlchin/bioRAG/blob/master/assets/BioRAG.png)